spatialcarpentry/spatial-analysis/_posts/2003-11-01-functions.md

   * Raster Calculator - Performs a designated mathematical equation on all values within a raster.
 This can also be used to combine/difference rasters.
   * Interpolation - Useful for resurfacing a dataset.
 This can also be used to create a continuous surface from a point dataset.
   * Reclassify - Useful for creating discrete value categories from continous values(e.g.float data) also useful for creating presence absence datasets.
-  * Polygonize - Creates a set of polygon features representing the given raster dataset
+  * Polygonize - Creates a set of polygon features representing the given raster dataset<a name="raster-exercise"></a>

   * Histogram - Create a histogram showing the distribution of values in a raster dataset

 <br>